SEI-TAS/kalki-umbox-controller/ovs-docker-server/README.md

 Before using the server, some steps need to be performed:
  - Create a Docker image of the server.
 This needs to be done only once, unless the components of the server change.
 To do this, run `bash build_container.sh`.

+Note that all OVS network rules and running docker umboxes will be reset each time the server is started.

 To start this server in a Docker container using Docker-Compose, execute the following:

 `bash run_compose.sh`

-Note that all OVS network rules and running docker umboxes will be reset each time the server is started.
+When exiting the log view after running this, containers will continue running in the background.

-If the console window is exited, the logs can be still monitored with this command:
+If the log window is exited, the logs can be still monitored with this command:

 `bash compose_logs.sh`